A year in the microbial life of the Arctic Ocean

 Key Information

-• Successful candidates who meet UKRI’s eligibility criteria will be awarded a NERC studentship, which covers fees, stipend (£18,622 p.a. for 2023/24) and research funding.
-International applicants are eligible for fully-funded ARIES studentships including fees.
-Please note however that ARIES funding does not cover additional costs associated with relocation to, and living in, the UK.
-We expect to award between 4 and 6 studentships to international candidates in 2024.
+• Successful candidates who meet UKRI’s eligibility criteria will be awarded a fully-funded studentship, which covers fees, maintenance stipend (£19,237 p.a. for 2024/25) and research funding.
+A limited number of studentships are available for international applicants, with the difference between 'home' and 'international' fees being waived by the registering university.
+Please note however that ARIES funding does not cover additional costs associated with relocation to, and living in, the UK, such as visa costs or the health surcharge.

-• ARIES students benefit from bespoke graduate training and ARIES provides £2,500 to every student for access to external training, travel and conferences, on top of all Research Costs associated with the project.
+• ARIES postgradute researcher (PGRs) benefit from bespoke graduate training and ARIES provides £2,500 to every student for access to external training, travel and conferences, on top of all Research Costs associated with the project.
 Excellent applicants from quantitative disciplines with limited experience in environmental sciences may be considered for an additional 3-month stipend to take advanced-level courses.

 • ARIES is committed to equality, diversity, widening participation and inclusion in all areas of its operation.
 We encourage enquiries and applications from all sections of the community regardless of gender, ethnicity, disability, age, sexual orientation and transgender status.
 Academic qualifications are considered alongside non-academic experience, and our recruitment process considers potential with the same weighting as past experience.